Are you ready for some truth?

 Let’s look at those differences in more detail.

-Salary protection will payout for ANY illness, injury or disability that stops your doing YOUR job (pre-existing conditions may be excluded)
+Salary protection will pay for ANY illness, injury or disability that stops you from doing YOUR job (pre-existing conditions may be excluded)

-But serious illness cover will only payout if you get one of the illnesses listed on your policy.
+However, serious illness coverage will only pay out if you get one of the illnesses listed on your policy.

-However, a serious illness policy won’t payout for mental health or musculoskeletal (nice word Nick) issues.
+However, a serious illness policy won’t pay for mental health or musculoskeletal issues.

-Serious illness cover pays you a one time, tax-free, lump sum on diagnosis of an illness defined in your policy.
+Serious illness cover pays you a one-time, tax-free lump sum upon diagnosis of an illness defined in your policy.

 You can claim tax relief on income protection at your marginal rate.
 This means you can get up to 40% back on your premiums.